whyboris/utilitarianism.net/README.md

 - run `npm install` which will install:
   - [pagefind](https://pagefind.app) to generate the search index
   - [website2pdf](https://github.com/jgazeau/website2pdf) to generate PDFs
-  - [just](https://github.com/casey/just) to orchestrate the build steps
+  - [just-install](https://github.com/brombal/just-install) to orchestrate the build steps with [just](https://github.com/casey/just)
+  - [bestzip](https://github.com/nfriedly/node-bestzip) to zip the finished files into one
+  - [serve](https://github.com/vercel/serve) to preview the final build

 Any time after: